Cyprus Investment Credibility & Credible Jurisdiction

 Cyprus is not an offshore tax haven.
 Cyprus is a credible European Union and Eurozone jurisdiction for conducting professional services and investment activities – maintains an excellent international reputation for conducting business.
-With 12.5% corporate tax, Cyprus is the lowest tax jurisdiction in the European Union that is not investment and has the lowest non-investment jurisdiction corporate tax rate in the world – alongside Ireland (12.5%) and with the exception of the Isle of Man, Jersey and Guernsey, which although have a nil rate for some sectors, are not in the EU, and are offshore jurisdictions.
+With 12.5% corporate tax, Cyprus is one of the lowest tax jurisdiction in the European Union that is not offshore, and has the lowest non-offshore jurisdiction corporate tax rate in the world – alongside Ireland (12.5%) and with the exception of the Isle of Man, Jersey and Guernsey, which although have a nil rate for some sectors, are not in the EU, and are offshore jurisdictions.

 Cyprus simply offers a host of financial advantages and benefits to companies and individuals.
 It can do so due to maintaining a strong and stable economy (especially in relation to its size) that almost completely focuses on professional services and the financial sector.
 With this comes excellent infrastructure for such activities, such as accounting firms, legal practices and banking, highly educated, qualified and multilingual workforce specific, as well as appropriate government regulations and a general policy of non-intervention in business operations.
 Beyond this, Cyprus has excellent geopolitical and trading relationships with key source markets, which together with an ideal geographical location, is a prime choice for investments into many neighbouring markets, including the EU, Europe, Russia, CIS, as well as the Middle East and North Africa.

 Reforms and initiative to position Cyprus as the ideal investment jurisdiction